UPACM/algolympics-site/src/2026/data/mechanics.md

 - Contain up to 20 pages of reference material, typed on single-sided Letter (8x11 inches) or A4 size paper (210x297mm), with pages numbered on the upper right hand corner.
 - May contain algorithms, code listings, hints, or any other notes.
-- Each team member may have an exact copy of the reference material.
+- Each team member may have an **exact** copy of the reference material.
 - The document must have the name of the institution and team on the first page, and must be in PDF form.

 All materials and installation will be checked before the contest proper.
 Final reference material must be submitted **at least a week** before the contest.
 No hard copies need to be printed.
 Approved reference material will then be sent to participants on the day of the event.
-Participants are allowed to have scratch papers that are completely blank.
+Participants are allowed to have scratch papers that are completely blank or may request from the proctors.
 These papers will be checked by proctors before the start of the contest.

 Apart from the approved reference material, no other materials are allowed.
 Electronic devices, such as physical calculators, handheld gadgets, and smart watches are similarly not allowed.